Blueprint-Boulder/f21s22-impact-on-education/README.md

 `Application`: Represents a user's application.
 A user can have several applications.
 - Instance variables (for a given instance of `Application` called `app`):
   - `app.author`: The `CustomUser` that `app` was written by.
-  - `app.text`: A string representing the full text of the application.
-Has a maximum length of 5000 characters.
   - `app.submitted`: A boolean representing whether the user has submitted the application.
   - `app.review`: The `Review` associated with `app`. `None` if it has not been reviewed.